Skip to content

 Modify Your BikeComputer Application To Integrate a Bootloader

-To enable the BikeComputer to run from the bootloader application, you must modify the prj.conf configuration of the BikeComputer program as follows:
+To enable the BikeComputer to run from the bootloader application, you must add some configuration parameters to the BikeComputer program as follows:

 • Modify the build so that the image is chain-loaded by MCUboot: